V. Raghavan: Academic career

-After a brief tenure as the superintendent of the Thanjavur Maharaja Serfoji's Saraswathi Mahal Library, Raghavan joined Madras University in 1934 as a Ph.D. assistant and in 1935 as a lecturer.
+After a brief tenure as the superintendent of the Thanjavur Maharaja Serfoji's Saraswathi Mahal Library, Raghavan joined the Madras University in 1934 as a Ph.D. assistant and in 1935 as a lecturer.
 Rising to the rank of professor and head of the Department of Sanskrit, he held the latter position until his retirement in 1968.

-In 1931, he paid frequent visits to Tanjore villages with K.V.
-Ramachandran to highlight the traditional Natakas of the Bhagavata's at Merattur, Sulamangalam.
-He presented a paper in the Madras Music Academy's annual conference session on "Some Names in Early Sangita Literature" in 1932.
-He wrote film scripts for Puranas, epics, and Sanskrit classics at a friend's request without making money out of it.
-He also played an active role in producing dialogue, general advice, and scenario for three films, Sita Kalyanam (1934), Chandrasena (1935) and Jalaja (1938).

-In the same year, he wrote reviews for the renowned magazines Sound & Shadow and Triveni on Carnatic music, Bharatanatya, and Harikatha performances.

-Proficient in reading and deciphering palm-leaf manuscripts in Sanskrit, Prakrit, and Pali, V. Raghavan discovered, edited, and published numerous previously unpublished works during his long tenure at the University of Madras.
+Proficient in reading and deciphering palm-leaf manuscripts in Sanskrit, Prakrit, and Pali, Raghavan discovered, edited, and published numerous previously unpublished works during his long tenure at the University of Madras.
 Starting in 1935 and until his retirement from the university, he cataloged the discovered manuscripts in a publication series called the New Catalogus Catalogorum.
 For this endeavor, he gathered information on manuscripts in libraries, research institutions, monasteries, and private collections in India and abroad.

 From 1953 to 1954, he toured Europe in search of Indian manuscripts in libraries, museums, and research institutions, discovering and cataloging about 20,000 previously uncatalogued manuscripts and an equal number of cataloged manuscripts.
 In addition, he surveyed Sanskrit and Indological studies in European universities and other institutions.
 He was invited to the USSR twice and to countries of East and Southeast Asia, Australia, Mauritius, Mexico, and Nepal, where he continued cataloging manuscripts, among other activities such as lecturing.